 At a time when most people were still in the closet and metaphysical stores were virtually unheard of, she spent years reading until she was eventually able to find some mentors in “real life”.
 When she became involved in the online community, she found more mentors and attended Witch School International and is still working towards her Ph.D. from the University of Metaphysical Sciences.
 Her pathway studies have mainly focused on different forms of Wicca, Egyptology, and Druidry.

 Kerri is the author of The Pocket Spell Creator: Magickal References at Your Fingertips, The Pocket Guide to Rituals: Magickal References at Your Fingertips, The Pocket Idiot’s Guide to Potions, Goodbye Grandmother, and Spells for Tough Times: Crafting Hope When Faced With Life’s Thorniest Challenges.

-She is also a contributor to several of Llewellyn’s Almanacs for 2014.
+She is also a contributor to several of Llewellyn’s Almanacs.

 A graduate from the University of Wisconsin, Kerri holds a B.A. in Communications.
 Kerri lives in rural Illinois.
 She loves reading, writing, gardening and the Chicago Bears.

 Celebrate the season of returning sunlight and the bursting forth of the birds, bees, and trees